Deep Learning-Based Human Pose Estimation: A Survey: 2D human pose estimation

-Besides these efforts in effective network design for HPE, body structure information is also investigated to provide more and better supervision information for building HPE networks.
-Yang et al. \cite{yang2016end} designed an end-to-end CNN framework for HPE, which is able to find hard negatives by incorporating the spatial and appearance consistency among human body parts.
+Besides these efforts in designing effective networks for HPE, \textbf{body structure information} is also investigated to provide more and better supervision information for building HPE networks.
+Yang et al. \cite{yang2016end} designed an end-to-end CNN framework for HPE, which can find hard negatives by incorporating the spatial and appearance consistency among human body parts.
 A structured feature-level learning framework was proposed in \cite{chu2016structured} for reasoning the correlations among human body joints in HPE, which captures richer information of human body joints and improves the learning results.
 Ke et al. \cite{ke2018multi} designed a multi-scale structure-aware neural network, which combines multi-scale supervision, multi-scale feature combination, structure-aware loss information scheme, and a keypoint masking training method to improve HPE models in complex scenarios.
-Tang et al. \cite{tang2018deeply} built a hourglass-based supervision network, termed as Deeply Learned Compositional Model, to describe the complex and realistic relationships among body parts and learn the compositional pattern information (the orientation, scale and shape information of each body part) in human bodies.
-Tang and Wu \cite{tang2019does} revealed that not all parts are related to each other, therefore introduced a Part-based Branches Network to learn representations specific to each part group rather than a shared representation for all parts.
+Tang et al. \cite{tang2018deeply} built an hourglass-based supervision network, termed as Deeply Learned Compositional Model, to describe the complex and realistic relationships among body parts and learn the compositional pattern information (the orientation, scale, and shape information of each body part) in human bodies.
+Different from the previous approaches which consider all body parts, Tang and Wu \cite{tang2019does} revealed that not all parts are related to each other, therefore introducing a Part-based Branches Network to learn representations specific to each part group rather than a shared representation for all parts.